Mentoring Program

 Mentoring Program for Incoming Graduate Students:

-In collaboration with CETL 8000, we are pleased to offer a mentoring program to incoming graduate students, so that they can adjust to life here at Georgia Tech.
-Here are the mentors who decided to volunteer for this program.
+Here is a sample of experienced mentors who decided to volunteer for this program.
 Feel free to reach out to them via email if you have any questions.

 I'm super interested in improving the climate and making students feel welcome at GT, so please reach out for anything.
 I was born in India, moved around to Malaysia and Indonesia for a few years, and grew up in California before moving to New Jersey in high school.
 I'm a fourth-year in John Wise's group where we work on computational cosmology.
 I'm undecided on whether to continue in academia or go into industry after this program, so I'd love to talk to you about both options.
 I'm a foster dog mom, a forever procrastinator, and very invested in music and art, so if you want to talk shop about any of this I'm always down.